We welcome applications from candidates via the DfE Apply system.

-Can we remind you that early application is desirable as we will be starting the interview process in November 2017.
-UCAS Teacher Training opens at the 26 October 2017 and allows applicants to choose up to 3 training programmes at a time.
+Can we remind you that early application is desirable.
+UCAS Teacher Training opens in October and allows applicants to choose up to 3 training programmes at a time.
 Once applications are processed and received Training providers will have 40 working days to decide if they want to interview a candidate and offer them a place post interview or to decide if an applicant is unsuccessful.
 Successful applicants then have 10 working days from when they have heard from their final provider in which to accept or reject an offer of a place.
-Please check the UCAS websites for updates on information and the application process.
+Please check the UCAS website for updates to this information and the application process.

 - Achievement of at least a 2:2 and preferably a 2:1 honours degree (or recognised equivalent).
 In highly exceptional and very occasional circumstances an application with a Third Class degree could be considered.

 - The relevance of an Honours degree content and /or A Levels or relevant experience in relation to the chosen specialist subject(s) see below also;

 - Selection on to our course is based on the information provided on the UCAS application and on a successful interview (which is conducted within a partnership school);

 - A medical report which is deemed satisfactory;

 - A completed DBS enhanced disclosure which is deemed satisfactory by the SCITT;

 As specialist pathways in Early Years, English and the Connected Curriculum, Mathematics, Foreign Languages, Geography and History, PE and Science are offered, there is an expectation that candidates will have relevant prior study and attainment in at least one of these subjects/areas.
 This will relate to either a related A level, and element of your degree or appropriate prior experience in relation to your specialism.